Sustainability

 We aspire to deliver sustainable returns for Clients and drive the transition to a low-carbon, inclusive economy.
 To pursue our aspiration, we:

-2. Offer our Clients and employees1 sustainable investing opportunities
+2. Offer our Clients sustainable investing opportunities

-3. Invest assets to support a low-carbon and more inclusive economy
+3. Invest assets to support the transition

 Learn more about how Sun Life is advancing sustainable investing